History of SARVA

 In 2011, CORE leadership, with input from current volunteers, decided to change the name from the Committee Organizing Rape Education to Sexual Assault and Relationship Violence Activists, to better reflect the work, purpose, and goals of the organization.
 This name change became official in June, 2011.
 In 2013, SARVA continued its shift in focus by replacing its Fall presentations to the Greek Community with increased campus-wide programming, introducing an intern program, and transforming the two-quarter long training to a quarter-long workshop series.

 Presently, SARVA is continuing to make structural changes to enhance its outreach and effectiveness, primarily through increased opportunities for student involvement as interns and designated volunteers.
-For more information about getting involved with SARVA, check out our student involvement page.
+For more information about getting involved with SARVA, check out our intern and volunteer page.